"In Yoga Nidra, the consciousness is in a state between waking and sleep,

 Yoga Nidra versus Hypnosis

-Though Yoga Nidra and Hypnosis do share some similarities, they are not the same.
-During Hypnosis one is guided into a full state of sleep, the brain is shut down, and you are under the direction of a guide who often gives specific information designed to change something about you.
-In Yoga Nidra, you remain awake and the guide only offers techniques.
-Any changes that unfold are a result of your own experience or from your Sankalpa.
+Although Yoga Nidra and Hypnosis share some similarities, they are different.
+During Hypnosis, one is guided into a complete state of sleep, the brain shuts down, and you are under the direction of a guide who often gives specific information designed to change something in you.
+During Yoga Nidra, you remain awake.